hyperledger/besu-docs/docs/Tutorials/Kubernetes/Production.md

 ## Overview

-To get things ready for production we will use the same charts and we need to set a few of the values in the `cluster` map as seen in the [Deploy](#deploy-the-network) section.
+To get things production-ready, we'll use the same charts, and set a few of the values in the `cluster` map as in the [Deploy](#deploy-the-network) section.

 !!!warning